 Anorexia nervosa and bulimia nervosa are known eating disorders.
 These eating disorders are recognized in the medical world.
 A lesser known eating disorder is orthorexia nervosa.
 Orthorexia is not about weight loss and not about binge eating, it’s about healthy and pure food.
 It starts with a diet, from which certain unhealthy nutrients are deleted.
 However, more and more unhealthy nutrients are being scrapped, resulting in a very limited number of foods that ultimately meet the purity of food sought by orthorexia patients.
-Although it is proud to experience the strict healthy diet, the body is damaged by malnutrition.
-The ‘healthy’ diet can become life-threatening.
+Although it is proud to experience the strict healthy diet, the body is damaged by malnutrition. lose weight with foods The ‘healthy’ diet can become life-threatening.

 An eating disorder